-Happy Head’s hair loss solution is listed at $79 per month, with shipping included.
+Happy Head’s hair loss meds cost $79 per month, with shipping included.
 Since you need a prescription, you’ll have to complete their online doctor’s consultation, which is free.
 So all in, you’ll be spending $79 a month for the 60 ML bottle of Fin/ Minoxidil/ Retinoic Acid.

 Strut Topical Hair Loss Review

 Strut’s topical hair loss product contains the two FDA approved hair loss medicines, Finasteride and Minoxidil, plus a vitamin-like compound, Tretinoin.
 The Finasteride, Minoxidil and Tretinoin concentrations in Strut’s formulations vary.
 That’s because they use a compounding pharmacy to mix different concentrations depending on what the physician recommends.

 As we mentioned in our Happy Head review, Strut contains a third active ingredient, Tretinoin.
-To quickly recap, the Tretinoin is Strut’s compound may help promote blood flow to your follicles, making them healthier.
-However, this is prescribed off-label, it’s not technically approved by the FDA to treat baldness.
-And it can make your skin more sensitive to the sun.
-Because there isn’t a ton of published medical research on Tretinoin and hair loss, it’s hard for us to say if this is a necessary ingredient or not.
+To quickly recap, the Tretinoin in Strut’s compound may help promote blood flow to your follicles, making them healthier.
+However, this is prescribed off-label, it’s not technically approved by the FDA to treat baldness, but studies show it can help prepare your follicles for absorption of finasteride and minoxidil, the real stars of the show.

-Something totally unique to Strut is that they can also prescribe Dutasteride for hair loss – either alone, or in combination with the Finasteride gel.
+Something totally unique to Strut is that they can also prescribe Dutasteride for hair loss – either alone, or in combination with topical Finasteride.
 Dutasteride is a drug prescribed off label for hair loss – it works somewhat similarly to Fin in that it reduces DHT, which can help your follicles stay healthier.
 Strut’s Dutasteride either comes as a separate topical formulation, or packaged with biotin into a capsule you can swallow.
 Again, it’s up to you!

-How to apply Strut’s topical hair loss solution
+How to apply Strut’s topical finasteride solution and gel

-Strut’s Fin gel is different than the other formulations that we’ve reviewed, and you use it differently as well.
-One major advantage of Strut is that you only need to apply it once a day, vs. the two times a day regimen that you need when you use the Hims or Happy Head versions.
+Strut’s Finasteride topical is different than the other formulations that we’ve reviewed, and you use it differently as well.
+One major advantage of Strut Health is that you only need to apply it once a day vs twice daily that’s recommended with Hims or Happy Head alternatives.